Clinical Spotlight: Paris Kharbat on Tools to Improve Your FM Practice

 —Paris Kharbat, DO

-Dr. Kharbat has been practicing osteopathic medicine for over 21 years with strong ties to the Cleveland Clinic Center for Functional Medicine.
-Now, she runs a virtual Functional Medicine telemedicine practice, seeing patients from all over the country.
-Her practice includes a concierge service, where she visits patients needing frequent care in their own home.
+Dr. Kharbat has been practicing osteopathic medicine for over 21 years, with strong ties to the Center for Functional Medicine.
+Now she runs a virtual functional telemedicine practice, seeing patients from all over the country.
+Her practice includes a concierge service, where she visits patients needing frequent care in their own homes.

 Telemedicine can be efficient and effective for clinicians and patients alike.7 Coupled with additional health resources like coaching, medication management, and specialty care, patients are experiencing better health in traditionally underserved areas.3

 Some clinicians may not feel they have enough time to discuss preventive and chronic care strategies with patients during standard in-person visits.
 Referring patients to health coaches may improve the management of chronic illness through behavior and lifestyle change.8 As Dr. Kharbat explains, “Health coaches cut down on the provider’s time and provide support that the patients need to move them forward in their health journey.”

 Health coaching has been shown to improve overall body weight metrics such as reducing visceral adiposity and waist circumference ratio, a significant risk factor for cardiometabolic dysfunction.9,10 Patients with chronic obstructive pulmonary disease (COPD) who worked with health coaches reported higher rates of treatment adherence and improved perceived quality of life.11,12

 Health coaches from the Functional Medicine Coaching Academy have the advantage of knowing the functional medicine framework and may streamline care processes for busy practices.
 Health coaching offers flexible delivery with either in-person, telephone, or virtual consultation options.